timcdlucas/translucent_interpretable_ML_review/translucent.md

 Gaussian process models and random forests implicit consider very deep interactions which become increasingly difficult to interpret.
 However, if we can identify important two way interactions we can start to interpret these.
 We can find the interaction strength between two features in a similar fashion to finding variable importance.
-We can examine the 2D PDP of two covariates (figure @fig:2dgestlatgp @fig2dgestlatrf) and calculate what proportion of the curve is explained by the sum of the two 1D PDPs (e.g. figure Todo).
+We can examine the 2D PDP of two covariates (figure @fig:2dgestlatgp @fig2dgestlatrf) and calculate what proportion of the curve is explained by the sum of the two 1D PDPs (e.g. figure @fig:pdpgestgp).
 We can therefore take one covariate that we know has strong interactions (Todo as seen in table todo) and calculate the two-way interaction strength between that covariate and all other covariates (table todo).
 Finally, once important interactions have been identified, the 2D PDP can be examined to determine the shape of that interaction (figure @fig:2dgestlatgp and @fig:2dgestlatrf).
 Looking at the 2D PDP of gestation length and latitude for the random forest model we can see that something.